How to refer to numerical information

 MoJ worked quickly to publish twice weekly releases of limited analysis of the outcome of the initial court hearings.
 More comprehensive bulletins were released later covering:

 - previous offending histories of those involved

-The National Statistics on court outcomes are based on completed cases.
+The accredited official statistics on court outcomes are based on completed cases.
 But in this situation, it was important to publish information on initial outcomes at the magistrates’ courts, even if the case was still ongoing.
 Waiting until all the cases had completed would have resulted in a delay of several months before any information had been released to the public.
 This would have meant losing the opportunity to show how the criminal justice was responding to the public disorder.